william-hula/acom/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pnt (beta)
+# PNT-CAT (beta)

 <!-- badges: start -->
 <!-- badges: end -->

-Barebones structure for implementing a CAT naming test using shiny.
+Beta-version of computer adaptive philadelphia naming test

 To run, make sure these packages are installed on your local machine: